-The LTC3889 FAULT n pins are configurable to indicate a variety of faults including OV, UV, OC, OT, timing faults, peak overcurrent faults.
+The LTC7880 FAULT n pins are configurable to indicate a variety of faults including OV, UV, OC, OT, and timing faults.
 In addition the FAULT n pins can be pulled low by external sources indicating a fault in some other portion of the system.
 The fault response is configurable and allows the following options: